CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Speed – How fast is CyberGhost?

 Speed is very important when you’re looking for a good VPN.
-You don’t want to wait ages for the newest episode of your favorite series to load, nor do you want your internet to slow down the moment you turn on your VPN.
+You don’t want to have to wait ages for the newest episode of your favorite series to load, nor do you want your internet to slow down the moment you turn on your VPN.
 We tested CyberGhost by performing speed tests and using the service for our daily internet activities.
 You’ll find the results below.

 Speed test results CyberGhost